-Requires the completion of nine (9) credits from postgraduate courses in addition to a thesis documenting the results of the research carried out over a period.
+Requires the completion of nine (9) credits from postgraduate courses in addition to a thesis documenting the results of the research carried out during the registration period.

 Code Title Semester ENVR6402 Research Methods and Project Management 1 ENVR6405 Management and Analysis of Environmental Data 2 Plus an Elective Graduate Course (e.g. from the NRM programme)